-14.89 Some of the land off Barn End Road is being proposed for housing development.
+14.89 Some of the land off Barn End Road is: being proposed for housing development.
 A developed site for a minimum of 80 can be created by the introduction of a landscaped area which effectively recreates a strong boundary to the open field beyond.

-H27 Land off Barn End Road, Warton a minir strong 4.5 hectares is allocated for housing at land off Barn End Road, Warton providing for num of 80 units.
-A landscaping strip will be provided to the east of the site to create a landscaped boundary to the field beyond.
-Contributions will be required for health ucational facilities.
+H27 Land off Barn End Road, Warton

+Some 4.5 hectares is allocated for housing at land off Barn End Road, Warton providing for a minimum of 80 units.
+A landscaping strip will be provided to the east of the site to create a strong landscaped boundary to the field beyond.
+Contributions will be required for health and educational facilities.
 Improved and / or new recreational facilities will be provided.